rapid7/metasploit-framework/How-to-use-exim_gethostbyname_bof.rb-(Exim-GHOST-Buffer-Overflow).md

 The Exim GHOST buffer overflow is a vulnerability found by researchers from Qualys.
-On March 17th 2015, Qualys released an exploit module demonstrating the exploitability of this software flaw, which is now exim_gethostbyname_bof.rb in Metasploit Framework.
+On March 17th 2015, Qualys released an exploit module demonstrating the exploitability of this flaw, which is now exim_gethostbyname_bof.rb in Metasploit Framework.

 When Qualys released the exploit, it included a lot of technical details for debugging and usage purposes.
 We decided to put all that here in a more readable format.